ros101/ros101-ros101.github.io/secure/unit7/flask.md

         return user, 201

     def delete(self, name):
-        global users
+        """maps HTTP DELETE to delete a user""" global users
+        # removes the user from the list
         users = [user for user in users if user["name"] != name] return "{} is deleted.".format(name), 200

+# maps the class User to a specific url
 api.add_resource(User, "/user/<string:name>")

 app.run(debug=True)